-Applications for Fall 2018 will begin being accepted in early October.
+Applications for Fall 2018 are now being accepted.
 Deadline to apply is January 12, 2018.

 The following are the minimum admission requirements for the Master of Human-Computer Interaction and Design program as set by the University of Washington Graduate School